P

 Temperament

 Pitador or Labrabull is an alert breed, which is perfectly combined with its innate ability to be protective, powerful, loving, and loyal.
-This dog can also be very enthusiastic and can also turn aggressive if he thinks that you are in some danger.
+This dog can also be very enthusiastic and can turn aggressive if he thinks that you are in some danger.

 However, if Pitadors are introduced to a social circle early on in life, they can be very well-rounded and friendly with other pets.
-This is also an intelligent dog so training this dog isn’t so much of a problem.
+This is also an intelligent dog, so training this dog isn’t so much of a problem.

 How to Take Care of a Pitador